Posture First Aid – Help For Postural Pain Fast

 I have to stress that you should not rely on posture first aid (quick fixes using posture correcting products), however there are some products you can use as first aid for posture relief.

 Poor sitting posture has many negative effects.
 The imbalance of joints causes limitations of motion for muscles and tendons, making beneficial movements like exercise more difficult.
 The stress, imbalance, altered function not only causes problems in appearance, but can cause pain and related disability.
 Correcting poor posture is a very important part of maintaining a healthy life.

 One of the main problems that can cause neck pain, upper back pain and headaches is a forward posture of the head.
 This results in muscles that become overstretched, while others become weak.
 The advice of “sit up straight” is great, but fades fast when you are working at a computer.
-Computers have become so common at work and home, especially now effecting younger people.
+Computers have become so common at work and home, especially with phones, now effecting younger people.